 - Using the Hook tool, weed your design.
 This means removing the extra iron-on material from the lining sheet leaving only your intended design.

 - Set Iron to WOOL setting.
-Make sure the steam to the iron is OFF.
+Make sure the steam setting to the iron is OFF.

 - Use the iron to preheat the area you will be applying your design.
 Preheat for 5-10 seconds.

-- Apply the SportFlex Iron On™ onto your blank with the lining UP.
-You do not need to use a thin cloth, however, I recommend it so that you don’t get Iron imprints on your shirt!
-The thin cloth really helps!
+- Apply the SportFlex Iron On™ onto your preheated material blank with the lining UP.
+You do not need to use a thin press cloth, however, I recommend it so that you don’t get an Iron shape imprint on your shirt!
+The lightweight cloth really helps!

 - Apply Medium Pressure and press for about 20-30 seconds.

-- Flip the material over and Iron on the backside for about 10 seconds.
+- Flip the material over and Iron on the back of the material for about 10 seconds.

 - Let cool for 1-2 minutes and remove the plastic lining.
-(This is called a Cool Peel)
+(This is called a Cold Peel)

 - Preheat the area for 5 seconds

-- Apply the SportFlex Iron On™ onto your blank with the lining UP.
+- Apply the weeded image in SportFlex Iron On™ onto your blank with the liner side UP.
 For Polyester fabrics, use a Teflon Sheet or piece of parchment paper.
-This is not necessary for Nylon materials.
+A protective sheet is not necessary for Nylon materials.

 - Press for 30 seconds.

-- Flip the material over and Press backside for about 15 seconds
+- Flip the material over and Press the backside of the garment for about 15 seconds

-- You may then remove the plastic lining (Warm Peel)
+- You may then remove the plastic lining (Warm Peel technique)

 If using Cricut EasyPress™ with a towel in place of the EasyPress™ Mat: